hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

     open -a 'Script Editor' ~/Desktop/TEGlue/TextEditGlue.swift.sdef

 Refer to this documentation when using SwiftAE glues in your own code, as it shows element, property, command, etc. names as they appear in the generated glue classes.
-(Make sure Script Editor's dictionary viewer is set to "AppleScript" language; other formats are for use with OS X's Scripting Bridge/JavaScript for Automation bridges only.)
+(Make sure Script Editor's dictionary viewer is set to "AppleScript" language; other formats are for use with macOS's Scripting Bridge/JavaScript for Automation bridges only.)

 If an identically named folder already exists at the same location, `aeglue` will normally fail with a "path already exists" error.
 If you wish to force it to overwrite the existing folder without warning, add an `-r` option: